 Unique Christmas traditions in the United Kingdom includes children writing letters to Father Christmas, listing their requests.
-Instead of putting them in the post, however, some children toss the letters into the fireplace.
+Some children toss the letters into the fireplace instead of putting them in the post.
 It is believed that the drought carries the letters up the chimney and Father Christmas reads the smoke.
 Some areas including Scotland, believes in the tradition widely known as ‘first footing’.
 It is said that the first person to set foot in a house in a New Year is thought to have a big effect on the fortunes of the people that live there.

 Whether you are celebrating Christmas with your family today or not, let us all celebrate this joyful season with love in our hearts.!!